-With a DAF, charitably inclined individuals, families and businesses make an irrevocable gift to a public charity that sponsors a donor-advised fund program, and may take an immediate tax deduction.
-Donors can then recommend grants over time to IRS-qualified 501(c)(3) public charities.
-DAFs also allow donors to approach their charitable giving thoughtfully by involving other family members or colleagues in their philanthropic decisions.
-Most DAFs accept donations of long-term appreciated securities and other assets, and donors can advise how the funds are invested.
+DAFs empower you to approach your charitable giving thoughtfully by involving other family members or colleagues in the process.
+Most DAFs accept donations of long-term appreciated securities and other assets, and you can advise how the funds are invested.

-- Establish your DAF by making an irrevocable, tax deductible donation to a public charity that sponsors a DAF program.
+- Establish your DAF by making an irrevocable, tax deductible donation that sponsors a DAF program.

-- Recommend grants to the charities you support, with the option of being recognized or remaining anonymous.
+- Recommend grants to your favorite charities with the option of being recognized or remaining anonymous.

-Donors can currently recommend grants from Fidelity Charitable®, Schwab Charitable and Greater Kansas Community Foundation through DAF Direct.
+Donors can recommend grants from financial groups such as Fidelity Charitable®, Schwab Charitable and Greater Kansas Community Foundation through DAF Direct.
 If your Donor Advised Fund is not within these three, you can still make a donation to Guiding Eyes for the Blind by contacting your Community Foundation or financial services advisor administering your donations and direct your gift to Guiding Eyes for the Blind.